isoteriksoftware/react-word-cloud/README.md

   The data object containing information about the word to be rendered.
 This object includes the word's text, value, fill color, font family, font size, font weight, rotation angle, and other properties.
 - **textStyle**: `React.CSSProperties` <br/>
   The style object to be applied to the text element of the word.
 This is useful for customizing the styles of the word's text.
+- **ref**: `React.ForwardedRef<SVGTextElement>` <br/>
+  The ref object to be set on the text element of the word.
+This is required for handling tooltip interactions and other events.

 ### AnimatedWordRenderer